OmarTAbdelgawad/Omar-Portfolio/README.md

  ![](https://github.com/OmarTAbdelgawad/Omar-Portfolio/blob/main/phdsScatter.PNG)

  ## [Project 5: Space Wars: a 2D Platformer](https://www.youtube.com/watch?v=pWGNdxVWRDs)
- * Developed a 2D Platformer alongside 3 other students that mimicked old mario games, displaying different weapons and background.
+ * Developed a 2D Platformer using C++ alongside 3 other students that mimicked old mario games, displaying different weapons and background.
  * Used ECS (Entities, Components and Systems) to develop a game engine from scratch and run the game
  * Incorporated the camera mechanics and some of the AI movement.
  * Implemented some of the parallax in the background and how it moves alongside the player.